kawchar85/Compiler-Lab/Lexer Design/README.md

 # Lexer Design
-This repository contains the source code for a Lexer designed for a compiler using Flex.
-The Lexer is responsible for analyzing the source code and converting it into a stream of tokens that can be parsed by the compiler.
+This repository contains the source code for a lexer designed for a compiler using Flex.
+It also provides some basic information on using Flex to create lexers

 ## Introduction
 A lexer is a component of a compiler that takes the source code as input and converts it into a stream of tokens that can be easily parsed by the compiler.
 Flex is a tool for generating lexical analyzers (i.e., lexers) in C or C++.